krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

 congratulations!
 This is going to be great.
 However, the part after this is what's hard and takes time.
-You might already be missing some of the very basic functionalities like opening a project file without typing it's full path or searching something project wide that you are very accustomed to.
-These features usually comes out of the box or by installing some extensions that does not require any confriguration, with most of graphics based editors like Atom, VS Code or Sublime.
+You might already be missing some of the very basic functionalities like opening a project file without typing the full path or searching something project-wide that you are very accustomed to.
+These features usually comes out of the box or by installing some extensions that do not require any configuration, with most of graphics based editors like Atom, VS Code or Sublime.
 If that is the case, keep reading.
 When I first started using Emacs, I spent quite some time reading and trying out stuffs to make these